Cosmic Ly$\alpha$ Emission from Diffuse Gas: Introduction

-Theoretically, the diffuse gas has the potential to emit Lyman-alpha (Ly$\alpha$) photons via cascade recombination and collisional excitation mechanisms \citep{1987hogan, 2005Cantalupo, 2012rosdahl}.
-However, when the only ionizing radiation source is the cosmic ultra-violet (UV) background, the emitted light is often too faint for direct observation.
-The detectability of this faint emission significantly increases if the diffuse gas is situated near more energetic sources, such as quasars, star-forming regions, or supermassive black holes \citep{1993Charlot, 1996Steidel, 2005Cantalupo, 2019Umehata}.
-In these cases, the brightness of Ly$\alpha$ becomes more prominent, enhancing its observability.
-Alternatively, various technologies are employed to overcome these observational challenges, including stacking subcubes of observational data to achieve higher surface brightness sensitivity levels \citep{2018Gallego}, using integral field unit (IFU) imaging to observe emission from the CGM and IGM \citep{1991Hu, Hill2008, 2014Roche, Bacon2021, Martin2023}, and employing intensity mapping to collect cosmic photons \citep{2019Chiang, Renard2024}.
+One promising approach to probe diffuse gas is via Lyman-alpha (Ly$\alpha$) emission.
+Specifically, even low-density hydrogen is capable of producing Ly$\alpha$ photons through recombination cascades following ionization and collisional excitation of neutral hydrogen by electron impacts \citep{1987hogan, 2005Cantalupo, 2012rosdahl}.
+However, if the only ionizing radiation source is the cosmic ultra-violet (UV) background, the resulting Ly$\alpha$ surface brightness is expected to be extremely faint preventing robust direct observation.
+The detectability of this faint emission significantly increases if the diffuse gas is situated near strong UV sources, such as quasars, star-forming galaxies, or supermassive black holes \citep{1993Charlot, 1996Steidel, 2005Cantalupo, 2019Umehata}.
+In these cases, the brightness of Ly$\alpha$ becomes more prominent due to additional ionization of dense substructures or resonant scattering of Ly$\alpha$ photons from these intense nearby sources, enhancing its observability, sometimes in the form of giant Ly$\alpha$ nebulae and fluorescent filaments around these sources.
+Various technologies have been employed to overcome these observational challenges even for truly diffuse and isolated regions.
+These include stacking subcubes of observational data to achieve higher cumulative levels of surface brightness sensitivity \citep{2018Gallego}, and using integral field unit (IFU) spectroscopic imaging to observe extended emission around high-redshift galaxies \citep{1991Hu, Hill2008, 2014Roche, Bacon2021}.
+These have revealed filamentary Ly$\alpha$ structures that likely trace gas accretion onto galaxies \citep{Martin2023}.
+Another approach is employing line intensity mapping to statistically measure the cumulative emission from all sources including faint unresolved ones by mapping the sky in a given line and analyzing the aggregate signal or its fluctuations \citep{2019Chiang, Renard2024}.
+In particular, intensity mapping in Ly$\alpha$ with ultraviolet or optical surveys via cross-correlation with known tracers offers a way to measure the cosmic Ly$\alpha$ background contributed by diffuse IGM/CGM gas that is otherwise too faint to detect directly.